 Stroke at Seattle Children’s

 Seattle Children’s is the only hospital in the Pacific Northwest with a well-developed program to treat pediatric stroke.
-Our Neurology program is ranked #9 in the country by U.S. News & World Report.
+Our Neurology program is ranked #1 in the Northwest by U.S. News & World Report.

 We treat patients from the Washington, Alaska, Montana and Idaho region, as well as Hawaii and Oregon, and our experts provide consultation to doctors around the country.

 Dr. Catherine Amlie-Lefond directs the Pediatric Vascular Neurology Program, which provides stroke care.
 She is a pediatric vascular neurologist who is a national leader in treatment of stroke in children.

 Amlie-Lefond serves on the medical advisory board of the International Alliance for Pediatric Stroke.
 She chairs the mentoring committee for development of pediatric stroke programs for the International Pediatric Stroke Study (IPSS).
 She also serves on the IPSS publications committee.
 Amlie-Lefond is chair of pediatric stroke for the American Heart Association/American Stroke Association International Stroke Conference program committee.

 The Pediatric Vascular Neurology Program brings together specialists from many areas of Seattle Children’s to treat stroke as a team.
 This is important because stroke treatment can be complex.
 Your child gets the combined knowledge and skills of doctors, surgeons, nurses and therapists from Neurology, Neurosurgery, Radiology, Hematology, Cardiology, Rehabilitation Medicine, Emergency Department, Critical Care Medicine and other fields.

 Our Emergency Department provides immediate care, 24 hours a day, 7 days a week, for babies, children and adolescents having a stroke.